kitab-project-org/kitab-project-org.github.io/how-to/how-to.md

 ### images

 Any images on the website are stored here. **The structure of this folder matters - any changes to organisation will lead to broken links and missing images.
-Only add images to this folder, do not change the structure**
+Only add images to this folder, do not change the structure.**

 ### index.html

 This contains the content for the homepage of the website.
 Although it is an html file, Jekyll automatically converts the content of this file from markdown.
-You will find that this page contains markdown, liquid and html.
+You will find that this page contains markdown, Liquid and html.
 Specific guidance will be provided below on how to making changes to the content of this page.

 ### config.yml